Cerebral Palsy Treatments and Therapies

 Some types of surgery that may benefit people with cerebral palsy include the following:

-• Gastroenterology surgery: Some people with cerebral palsy struggle with chewing, swallowing, or digesting food.
-In certain cases, gastroenterologic surgery may be necessary to alleviate these issues (6).
+- Gastroenterology surgery: Some people with cerebral palsy struggle with chewing, swallowing, or digesting food.
+In certain cases, gastroenterological surgery may be necessary to alleviate these issues.
 Some examples include feeding tube insertion and myotomy (a surgery designed to improve swallowing).

-• Hearing correction surgery: Individuals whose cerebral palsy causes hearing impairment may benefit from cochlear implant surgery or a stapedectomy, which changes the bone structure of the ear (6).
+- Hearing correction surgery: Individuals whose cerebral palsy causes hearing impairment may benefit from cochlear implant surgery or a stapedectomy, which changes the bone structure of the ear.

-• Neurosurgery: There are certain procedures that can improve the symptoms of cerebral palsy by addressing the root neurological problems.
+- Neurosurgery: There are certain procedures that can improve the symptoms of cerebral palsy by addressing the root neurological problems.
 These surgeries involve modifying connections in the nervous system.
-One example is selective dorsal rhizotomy (SDR), which is a surgery that may help people with spastic cerebral palsy (7).
+One example is selective dorsal rhizotomy (SDR), which is a surgery that may help people with spastic cerebral palsy.
 During an SDR, physicians test sensory nerves in the lower spinal cord in order to identify the ones that are misfiring.
 They can then selectively destroy these nerves, which can decrease spasticity and improve muscle tone.
-SDR is associated with small, but measurable, improvement in motor function in patients with spastic CP (8).
+SDR is associated with small, but measurable, improvement in motor function in patients with spastic CP.

-• Orthopedic surgery: Orthopedic surgeries can help to improve musculoskeletal abnormalities, spasticity, and issues with balance and walking.
-Some examples include hip muscle release, tendon lengthening, and lumbar spinal fusion (to improve spinal stability) (6).
+- Orthopedic surgery: Orthopedic surgeries can help to improve musculoskeletal abnormalities, spasticity, and issues with balance and walking.
+Some examples include hip muscle release, tendon lengthening, and lumbar spinal fusion (to improve spinal stability).

-• Vision correction surgery: People with visual impairments may need strabismus correction, which can restore binocular vision in people with strabismus, or “cross-eyes.”
-Those with nearsightedness, farsightedness, or astigmatism may benefit from other types of surgery, such as LASIK eye surgery (1).
+- Vision correction surgery: People with visual impairments may need strabismus correction, which can restore binocular vision in people with strabismus.

 Cerebral Palsy Therapies

 There are many types of therapy that can alleviate the symptoms of cerebral palsy and improve long-term function.
-With regard to therapy, early intervention is crucial because it can stop certain problems from developing in the first place and minimize the severity of other issues.
-People with cerebral palsy may benefit from the following types of therapy:
+Early intervention is crucial because therapy can stop certain problems from developing in the first place and minimize the severity of other issues.
+Children with cerebral palsy may benefit from the following types of therapy:

-• Occupational therapy: The goal of occupational therapy is to identify problems that a patient has doing everyday tasks.
-An occupational therapist can then advise best practices for that person to carry out those activities and boost the person’s self-esteem and independence (1).
+- Occupational therapy: The goal of occupational therapy is to identify problems that a patient has doing everyday tasks.
+An occupational therapist can then advise best practices for that person to carry out those activities and boost the person’s self-esteem and independence.

-• Physical therapy: Physical therapy can increase the range of motion, strength, coordination, and other aspects of motor control (8).
+- Physical therapy: Can increase the range of motion, strength, coordination, and other aspects of motor control.
 Therapy sessions may include exercises, massage, and other activities.
-Usually, some work can also be done at home.

-• Speech therapy: Cerebral palsy can affect the control of the face and upper airway, resulting in issues with speaking and swallowing.
-Speech therapy can improve both of these problems by helping people find alternative methods of communication, providing special equipment to aid in speech, or offering speech exercises catered to the needs of the patient (1).
+- Speech therapy: Cerebral palsy can affect the control of the face and upper airway, resulting in issues with speaking and swallowing.
+Speech therapy can improve both of these problems by helping people find alternative methods of communication, providing special equipment to aid in speech, or offering speech exercises catered to the needs of the patient.

-• Complementary and alternative therapy: There are many other types of alternative therapies that may help people with cerebral palsy (although efficacy has not been proven for all such treatments).
-These include hippotherapy (therapeutic horseback riding), acupuncture, yoga, hydrotherapyhyperbaric oxygen therapy, threshold electrical stimulation, and more (9).
+- Complementary and alternative therapy: There are many other types of alternative therapies that may help people with cerebral palsy (although efficacy has not been proven for all such treatments).
+These include hippotherapy (therapeutic horseback riding), acupuncture, yoga, hydrotherapy, hyperbaric oxygen therapy, threshold electrical stimulation, and more.

-Cerebral palsy can be caused by a number of factors, including an injury or oxygen-depriving event at or near the time of birth.
-In some cases, cerebral palsy can emerge as the result of medical negligence.
-One common example of this is the failure of medical professionals to perform an emergency C-section when a baby is showing signs of fetal distress.
-A baby in distress is oxygen-deprived and may develop a condition called hypoxic-ischemic encephalopathy (HIE), which can lead to cerebral palsy.
-If medical professionals fail to recognize signs of distress and/or take appropriate actions to treat a baby with HIE (such as quickly administering hypothermia therapy), this is medical malpractice.
+A common example is when medical professionals fail to perform an emergency C-section when a baby is showing signs of fetal distress.
+A baby in distress may not get enough oxygen and suffer a brain injury called hypoxic ischemic encephalopathy (HIE).
+If the parts of the brain that control movement are injured, it can lead to cerebral palsy.
+If medical professionals fail to recognize signs of distress and take appropriate actions to treat a baby with HIE, it’s considered medical malpractice.

 Disclaimer: This page is intended solely as an educational tool for parents.
 It is not intended as – and should not be mistaken for – medical advice.